thehui87/Learning-Godot/tutorial_multires.md

 Stretch settings are located in the project settings, it's just a bunch of configuration variables that provide several options:

 <p align="center"><img src="images/stretch.png"></p>

+#### Stretch Mode

+* **Disabled**: The first is the stretch mode.
+By default this is disable, which means no stretching happens (the bigger the screen or window, the bigger the resolution, always matching pixels 1:1).
+* **2D**: In this mode, the resolution specified in display/width and display/height in the project settings will be stretched to cover the whole screen.
+This means that 3D will be unaffected (will just render to higher res) and 2D sil also be rendererd at higher rest, just enlarged.
+* **Viewport**: Viewport scaling is different, the root [Viewport](class_viewport) is set as a render  target, and still renders precisely to the resolution specified in the display/ section of the project settings.
+Finally, this viewport is copied and scaled to fit the screen.

+#### Stretch Aspect